-Chances are, we're not the first people to tell you that soda isn't nutritious.
-But what you might not know is just how hazardous sugary soda is for your health.
-Soda is a beverage crammed with questionable and controversial chemicals that could potentially interrupt and mess with your body's most fundamental and essential processes.
+Chances are, we're not the first people to tell you that traditional soda isn't nutritious.
+Soda is a beverage crammed with questionable and controversial ingredients that could potentially interrupt and mess with your body's most fundamental and essential processes.

 Want the health facts on sugar in soda?
 You've come to the right place.
 In this blog, we're focusing on the health effects of the high amount of sugar found in popular carbonated beverages.